-- 3.5.1 The Atlantic white-sided dolphin inhabits the North Atlantic as its name implies, and prefers deep oceanic waters along the continental shelf, ranging in depth from 100-500 metres (Evans and Waggitt, 2020; Schick et al., 2020).
+- 1.1.69 The Atlantic white-sided dolphin inhabits the North Atlantic as its name implies, and prefers deep oceanic waters along the continental shelf, ranging in depth from 100-500 metres (Evans and Waggitt, 2020; Schick et al., 2020).
 Atlantic white-sided dolphins are known to be highly mobile and can travel long distances as their distribution from the eastern coast of the United States to north of Greenland illustrates (Wall et al., 2013).
 In the UK, the species is known to primarily occur to the north and northwest of Scotland, with observances being rare in the central and north-eastern North Sea (Gilles et al., 2019).
 Males are typically larger than females and calving season is known to begin in the early summer months, with the majority of calf sightings ranging from June to September (Weinrich et al., 2001; Schick et al., 2020).
 This species is usually observed in large pods, which can comprise up to several thousand individuals (Barnes 2008).
-Atlantic white-sided dolphins have been found to mainly consist of cod, herring, squid, shrimp, mackerel and sandeel (HWDT 2021).
-Additionally, they can often be seen feeding with fin and humpback whales and are known to form mixed groups with other dolphin species (Hammond et al., 2019). - 3.5.2 The Atlantic white-sided dolphin is abundant throughout its range with approximately 54% of its population coming from the west coast of Scotland (Macleod, 2004; Hammond et al., 2019).
+Atlantic white-sided dolphins have been observed working together to herd schools of fish towards the surface and their diets have been found to mainly consist of cod, herring, squid, shrimp, mackerel and sandeel (HWDT 2021).
+Additionally, they can often be seen feeding with fin and humpback whales and are known to form mixed groups with other dolphin species (Hammond et al., 2019). - 1.1.70 The Atlantic white-sided dolphin is abundant throughout its range with approximately 54% of its population coming from the west coast of Scotland (Macleod, 2004; Hammond et al., 2019).
 Given the extensive range of the species, the North Sea is likely to only represent a small portion of the total range and habitat utilised by Atlantic white-sided dolphins (Hammond et al., 2017).
-Additionally, given the species preference for deep oceanic and offshore waters, it is unlikely that Cluaran Ear-Truath and Cluaran Deas Ear represent a key habitat for the species. - 3.5.3 Species-specific densities have been based on SCANS III Survey Block R and S densities (Hammond et al., 2021).
+Additionally, given the species preference for deep oceanic and offshore waters, it is unlikely that Cluaran Ear-Truath and Cluaran Deas Ear represent a key habitat for the species. - 1.1.71 Species-specific densities have been based on SCANS III Survey Block R and S densities (Hammond et al., 2021).
 The abundance estimate for Atlantic white-sided dolphin within Survey Block R is 644 individuals, with a density of 0.01 animals/km2 (Hammond et al., 2021).
 No white-sided dolphins were sighted in Block S. The conservation status of the Atlantic white-sided dolphin in UK waters was assessed as Favourable (JNCC, 2013d) but this has subsequently been revised to Unknown for the latest assessment (JNCC, 2019d).
 The species is known to be widespread and abundant, with population estimates currently exceeding 100,000 individuals (Hammond et al., 2019).

-3.5.4 Cluaran Ear-Thuath and Cluaran Deas Ear are located within the Greater North Sea Management Unit (GNSMU) for bottlenose dolphin (IAMMWG, 2022).
+1.1.72 Cluaran Ear-Thuath and Cluaran Deas Ear cable route survey areas are located within the Celtic and Greater North Sea Management Unit (CGNSMU) for Atlantic white-sided dolphin (IAMMWG, 2022).
 The abundance of Atlantic white-sided dolphin in the CGNSMU is estimated at 18,128 individuals.
 Within the UK portion of the CGNSMU, it is estimated there are 12,293 Atlantic white-sided dolphin (IAMMWG, 2022 The species is known to be widespread and abundant, with population estimates currently exceeding 100,000 individuals (Hammond et al., 2019).